Rough stochastic differential equations: Preparations

-We introduce in this section a family of stochastic processes with suitable regularity and integrability properties with respect to a fixed filtration.
+We introduce a family of integrable two-parameter processes with suitable regularity and integrability properties with respect to a fixed filtration.
 The linear spaces formed by these stochastic processes are the foundation of our analysis in later sections.
-Recall that $\{\cff_t\}$ is a filtration on a fixed complete probability space $\W=(\Omega,\cgg,\P)$.
-In contrast with the majority of the paper, here we allow our random variables \( A_{s,t}(\omega) \) to take values in a generic (separable) Banach space \( (\abx,|\cdot|) \), i.e.\ no assumption on dimensionality is made.